dungeonHost/verminTourneyHelper/README.md

 VERMIN TOURNEY HELPER:

 made with python v.
-3.5.1
+3.6.4

+includes python-opencv, pillow, glob, tkinter and psutil

 This project is a real piece of shit, expect it to work ~70% of the time

 It will

 solve the problem of croping individual vermin from the postrush, having to create/update the tourneys bracket, and save/update a file containing each vermins name, the path to their png image, and their stats (the user has to enter this)

 randomly select how ever many vermin from all vermin in a post rush